-Sadly, Stephen's brother George was not so lucky.
+However, his brother George was not so lucky.
 He was killed in action on the Somme in August 1916.

-Stephen's luck also ran out.
+The following year, Stephen's luck also ran out.
 He died fighting in the Ypres Salient on 16 July 1917.
 He has no known grave and is commemorated among the missing on the Menin Gate Memorial in Ypres.